will-wow/knit/README.md

 ### Nested Structs
 To populate a nested struct, define a Knit module for the child, then add the module name to the schema.

+### Custom types
+To define your own custom types, create a module and call `use Knit.Type` in it.
+Then define a convert method that takes an input and returns what you want.
+Make sure to handle any expected input types, as Knit won't catch any errors in the conversion.

 ### Collections
 For fields that are a collection of children, make the type a one-item collection